DPI-WE/getting-started-coding-your-project/content.md

 Please share your project repository url.
 It should be something like this: `github.com/<username>/<repo-name>`.

-- Enter your repository URL:
+- Have you created a repository using the template for your project in GitHub?
-- github.com
+- Yes
   - Great job!
-- any
+- No
+  - Please create a repository for your project before continuing.
-  - Not quite.
-Make sure the URL looks like: `github.com/<username>/<repo-name>` {: .free_text #project_repository_url title="Repository URL" points="1" answer="1" }
+{: .choose_best #create_project_repository title="Project Repository" points="1" answer="1" }

 <div class="alert alert-danger mt-2">

-After you submit the URL here, return to Canvas and submit the URL again in the assignment "Submit Repository URL".
+Please return to Canvas and submit the URL in the assignment "Submit Repository URL".

 An instructor will provide additional feedback on your submission there.
 </div>